Electric Dreams (1984)

 Runtime: 96

-Plot: Electric Dreams 1984 is a unique blend of science fiction, romance, and early computer age fantasy.
-Released during a decade fascinated by technology and love stories, the film tells the quirky tale of a love triangle between a man, a woman, and a sentient computer.
+Plot: Electric Dreams is a unique blend of science fiction, romance, and early computer age fantasy.
+Released during a decade fascinated by technology and love stories, it tells the quirky tale of a love triangle between a man, a woman, and a sentient computer.

-The story follows Miles, a shy architect who purchases a new computer to help organize his life.
-After a bizarre accident involving spilled champagne, the computer becomes self-aware and takes on a personality of its own.
-Things become complicated when both Miles and the computer fall in love with his neighbor, Madeline, a beautiful cellist.
+The story centers on Miles, a shy architect who buys a computer to help organize his life.
+After a bizarre champagne accident, the machine becomes self-aware and takes on a personality.
+Things spiral when both Miles and the computer fall in love with Madeline, a beautiful cellist next door.

-If you enjoy offbeat 80s movies with a creative twist, Electric Dreams 1984 is worth a watch.
+If you enjoy retro tech, underdog stories, or romantic sci-fi with a creative twist, Electric Dreams deserves a place on your watchlist.

 Where to watch